 Since our founding, Benchmark has specialized in traffic and transportation engineering.
 It is our passion to be at the leading edge of transportation firms in the greater Lehigh Valley and Pocono regions.
-In addition to keeping up with the latest municipal and PennDOT design requirements, we participate on national level transportation committees, help lead Chamber of Commerce transportation efforts, and educate upcoming engineers in transportation.
+In addition to keeping up with the latest municipal and PennDOT design requirements, Benchmark participates on national level transportation committees, helps lead Chamber of Commerce transportation efforts, and educates upcoming engineers in transportation.
 We have become a go-to transportation engineering firm for many local civil engineering consulting firms for difficult projects.
 Other clients include municipalities, institutions, land owners, businesses, architects, and commercial, residential and industrial developers.

 - PA Dept of Transportation Highway Occupancy Permits (HOP)

 Traffic impact studies